 The socket area, or acetabulum, is inside the pelvis.
 The ball part of this joint is the top of the thighbone also known as the femur.
 This ball at the top of the femur joins with the acetabulum to form the hip joint.

 The hip is one of the most stable joints in the body.
 Because of the extra pressure it is under to bear your body weight, it is more likely than other joints to develop arthritis.
 Pain in the hip may be caused by injury to muscles, tendons, or the small fluid-filled sacs (bursae) that cushion and lubricate joints.

-Conditions of the hip we treat include; Arthritis of the hip, fractures and dislocations, ligament and tendon injuries.
-Whether your hip condition is due to ageing, trauma or overuse, our expert Consultant Orthopaedic Surgeons will help to get you back on your feet.
+Conditions of the hip we treat with hip surgery include; Arthritis of the hip, fractures and dislocations, ligament and tendon injuries.
+Whether your hip condition is due to ageing, trauma or overuse, our expert Consultant Orthopaedic Hip Surgeons will help to get you back on your feet.

 Diagnosis and Procedures

 As well as having access to the most technologically advanced diagnostic radiology equipment in Ireland, our Orthopaedic Hip Surgeons can carry out an array of other tests such as physical examination and hip arthroscopy to accurately diagnose and plan treatment for your hip conditions and concerns.